DeclanSmith2005/AutonomousQuackstonVehicle/logbook/week-06/2026-02-12_team-contributions.md

 **Estimated Effort:** 2.0 h

 ### Work Performed
-- Improved Disktra's Implementation
+- Improved Disktra's Implementation, to properly integrate the temporary nodes representing the car's current position and destination (previously was only working for the existing list of map nodes.
-- Merged local repositiory with team github
+- Merged the local repository with the team github to support version management and integrate with other relevant subsystems.

 ### Decisions
 - Interacted with line detection team lead and agreed to supply a list of left, right, and straight directions over a series of way points.